PHILADELPHIA –

-Developing a diverse workforce that is prepared for challenges - and armed with tools to overcome them - can be a daunting task in today’s workplace environment where employees work on multiple projects simultaneously by virtue of necessity.
+Developing a workforce that is prepared for challenges - and armed with tools to overcome them - can be a daunting task in today’s workplace environment where employees work on multiple projects simultaneously by virtue of necessity.

 In acknowledgement of those challenges, leaders at the Defense Logistics Agency Troop Support engaged guest speakers to discuss potential management tools and considerations to find new approaches to improve practices for current and future employees during a Campaign of Learning event Dec.
 5 in Philadelphia.